AidoP/blog/_posts/2020-01-14-software-rasteriser-framebuffer.md

 }
 ~~~

-[`cc`](https://crates.io/crates/cc) is a crate for compiling and linking C parts to a Rust project exactly like in our usecase.
+[`cc`](https://crates.io/crates/cc) is a crate for compiling and linking C parts to a Rust project exactly like in our use case.
 We only need it during compilation, not as part of our program, so we include it as a `build-dependency` rather than a normal `dependency` in `Cargo.toml`.

 ~~~toml
 [build-dependencies]